 Recap: Key Rules to Remember

-- A field can only appear in one quadrant at a time.
+- A field can appear in only one quadrant at a time.

 - The 15-field maximum includes all four quadrants.